-Even though they appear first in the script, lines like these are typically added at the end of writing, in order to clean up a diagram after the basic structure is established.
+Even though they appear first in the script, directives like these are typically inserted after creating the initial version of the diagram in order to clean up a diagram once the basic structure is established.
 Do not feel like you need to start out by setting a bunch of variables.
 Write the object definitions first, and then perhaps go back and tweak the appearance by adjusting some variable settings.

 Lines 04 and 05 - establishing the prototype node circle

 Line 04 creates a circle sized to fit its label "C0".
-We want all the circles in this diagram to be the same size, so after sizing the first one to fit the text, line 05 sets the new default circle radius for all subsequent circles to be same as the first circle.
-This saves us from having to add a "fit" on every line.
-And it means that all of the circles will be of a uniform size, even if they contain varying amounts of text.
+We want all the circles in this diagram to be the same size, so after sizing the first one to fit the text, line 05 sets the new default circle radius for all subsequent circles to be the same as the first circle.
+This not only saves us from having to add a "fit" on every "circle" call, it means all circles will be of a uniform size despite containing varying amounts of text.

 Lines 06 through 13 - the bottom row of nodes

-After the initial node has been established, lines 06 through 13 create a sequence of nodes, C1, C2, C4, and C6, connected by arrows and moving to the right.
-The default layout direction for the graph is "right" so everything is placed automatically.
+After establishing the initial diagram node, lines 06 through 13 create a sequence of nodes, C1, C2, C4, and C6, connected by arrows and moving to the right.
+The default Pikchr layout direction is "right," so everything is placed automatically.

 Line 14 - drawing the first node of the first branch

 We want the C3-C5 branch to be above and slightly to the right of the C2 node.
 For a pleasing appearance, it seems best to make the distance from C2 to C3 be the same as the distance from C2 to C4.
 This is accomplished by setting the location of C3 using a clause of the form:

 The basis is C2.
 The distance is the same as the distance from C2

 to C4, and so we use the expression "